bitburner-official/bitburner-src/src/Documentation/doc/advanced/corporation/demand-competition.md

 ## Product

-Their initial values are set when product is finished.
+Initial values are set when the product is finished.
 Check the next [section](./product.md) for the formulas.

-In cycle's START state, game decreases `demand` and increases `competition` of product
+During the START state, the game decreases `demand` and increases `competition` of the product.

 - Amount of change: